Hakata-jpn/blanding-design/src/content/blog/NACD.md

 # What did you learn in the process of completing this project?
 learned:
-  - How to create components for a design system
+  - Contributed to the NACD Design System overhaul under a senior UX Designer
-  - Scaling components between various screen sizes and breakpoints
+  - Scaled complex components for various screen sizes and breakpoints
-  - Contributing to a design system
-  - Building webpage templates for use in a CMS
+  - Built webpage templates for use in a CMS
 ---

 ### In Depth